 National rollout of 5G Standalone network across road and rail to unlock £3 billion for UK economy

-From being able to work while communting to reduced delays and smoother journeys, 5G SA can help change rail and road transport in the UK for the better.
+From being able to work while commuting to reduced delays and smoother journeys, 5G SA can help change rail and road transport in the UK for the better.

 • New modelling from Vodafone UK reveals how the rollout of nationwide 5G Standalone (SA) will transform road and rail travel – collectively saving regular road users £2 billion a year on fuel and boosting productivity through remote working on trains by £1 billion a year.*